Senior 19 min · March 05, 2026

 Key Takeaway

-Three mistakes to remember:
+Four mistakes to remember:

-1. Overflow from (left+right)/2
+1. Overflow from (left+right)/2 — use left + (right-left)/2

-2. Infinite loop from left = mid
+2. Infinite loop from left = mid — use left = mid + 1

-3. Unsorted data gives no error
+3. Unsorted data gives wrong answers with no error

-Test all three before shipping.
+Test all four before shipping.

 Using Java's Built-in Binary Search: Arrays.binarySearch() and Collections.binarySearch()

 Instead of implementing binary search from scratch every time, you can use the battle-tested implementations in Java's standard library.
 The method Arrays.binarySearch(int[] a, int key) performs binary search on a sorted array of primitives, returning the index of the key if found, or a negative value — -(insertion point) - 1 — if not found.
-This negative return value tells you where the key would be inserted to maintain order.
+This negative return value tells you where the key would be inserted to maintain sorted order.
 For example, if the key is greater than all elements, the insertion point is a.length, so the method returns -(a.length) - 1.

 For List objects, use Collections.binarySearch(List<? extends Comparable<? super T>> list, T key).
-This works with ArrayList (random access) efficiently, but degrades with LinkedList.
+This works with ArrayList (random access) efficiently in O(log n), but degrades to O(n) per step with LinkedList because finding the midpoint requires traversal.
 The list must be sorted according to the natural ordering of its elements (or a provided Comparator).

 1